codepath/android_guides/Loading-Contacts-with-Content-Providers.md

 				null // the sort order (default)
 		);
-                // This should probably be run from an AsyncTask Cursor c = cursorLoader.loadInBackground();
+                // This should probably be run from an AsyncTask
+                // loadInBackground() is actually a synchronous call to query the Content Provider Cursor c = cursorLoader.loadInBackground();
 		if (c.moveToFirst()) {
 			do {